 Limit yourself to showing users a small number of pre-designed templates.

-span the design space
+- span the design space

-demonstrate the range of things that are possible
+- demonstrate the range of things that are possible

-provide starting points for the users' own design
+- provide starting points for the users' own design

 If you provide too many designs, the initial choice process will be overwhelming and become a usability problem in itself.